gpuwangge/VulkanPlatform/README.md

 # Object-oriented Vulkan Platform for Windows/Android
 This project creates a universal Vulkan platform that can be used to develop Vulkan sample tests, and compile them to binaries that run on both Windows&Android.
-The samples are written in object-oriented ways so readers can easily understand.

-## How to compile to Windows EXE
+## How to compile to Windows binary(.exe)
 Prepare:
 1. Install Vulkan
 1. Install CMake